docker/docs/docker-hub/download-rate-limit.md

 - `HEAD` requests aren't counted.

-## How do I know my pull requests are being limited
+## How do I know my pull requests are being limited?

 When you issue a pull request and you are over the limit, Docker Hub returns a `429` response code with the following body when the manifest is requested: